fhannun/fhannun/README.md

 # Hello World, my name is Feras Hannun.
-I am a recent graduate of a Data Scientist & Analytics bootcamp
+I am a recent graduate of a Data Science & Analytics bootcamp

 ## 🚀 My experience